During the reading section of the OET exam, it is likely that you will face many unfamiliar vocabularies.

 “Sleep deprivation has consequences beyond its impact on adenosine levels.”

 Which is the same idea but stated in an affirmative sentence rather than a negative one.
 Success!
 And we have worked this out via looking at the context in which the phrase appears.
 This is quite fortunate as, in the OET exam, that’s exactly what you are required to do.

 How can you prepare for the OET exam EFFECTIVELY?
-Join our Deluxe self-study package for only $149/month where you will get video courses on all 4 areas (OET writing, reading, speaking & listening), 10 writing corrections per month, OET mock test + more.
+Join our Deluxe self-study package for only $149/month.
+You will get video courses in all 4 areas (OET writing, reading, speaking & listening).
+Plus 10 writing corrections per month, OET mock test and more.

 Now it is time to practice….are you ready?

 1. Have a look at the following sentence: